dwkim78/ASTRiDE/README.md

 ## Citation

-If you use this package for science publication, we will appreciate a citation to the paper [Kim+ 2005](http://adsabs.harvard.edu/abs/2005JASS...22..385K) and also to the current [github repository](https://github.com/dwkim78/ASTRiDE).
+If you use this package for science publication, a citation to the paper [Kim+ 2005](http://adsabs.harvard.edu/abs/2005JASS...22..385K) and also to the current [github repository](https://github.com/dwkim78/ASTRiDE) would be appreciated.

 ## Contact